SenseNet/sn-adsync/src/nuget/readme-syncad2portal.txt

                                   Sync AD to Portal
 ************************************************************************************

-To finalize the installation and get started with sensenet ECM SyncAD2Portal, please follow these steps:
+To finalize the installation and get started with sensenet ECM SyncAD2Portal, please follow the given steps:

 (install guide is accessible online at: http://community.sensenet.com/docs/install-adsync-from-nuget)